Leko/WEB-EGG/source/post/2016-03-14-how-to-implement-framework-with-php-in-5-minutes.html.md

           * `X-Forwarded-For`: the originating IP address of the client connecting to the Heroku router
           * `X-Forwarded-Proto`: the originating protocol of the HTTP request (example: https)
           * `X-Forwarded-Port`: the originating port of the HTTP request (example: 443)
-          * `X-Request-Start`: unix timestamp (milliseconds) when the request was received by the router
+          * `X-Request-Start`: unix タイムスタンプ (milliseconds) when the request was received by the router
           * `X-Request-Id`: the Heroku HTTP Request ID
           * `Via`: a code name for the Heroku router
   * [Csrf](https://github.com/oscarotero/psr7-middlewares#csrf)